Sparse expansions of multicomponent oxide configuration energy using coherency & redundancy: Compressed Sensing with Coherency Redundancy

-Where $M_i$ and $M_j$ are columns of matrix $M$.
-The normalized definition given above bounds the coherence of a measurement matrix to values between zero and 1, $0\le M \le 1$.
-Classical compressed sensing requires coherence values to be as close to zero as possible in order to maximize the probability of accurate reconstruction of coefficients/ECI.
+where $M_i$ and $M_j$ are columns of matrix $M$.
+The normalized definition given above bounds the coherence of a measurement matrix to values between zero and one, $0\le \mu(M) \le 1$.

+In the case of the CEM, the measurement matrix $M = A\Pi$ is made up of the values of a relatively small set of truncated correlation vectors for each of the training structures for which DFT energies have been calculated, and the truncated correlation vectors only include functions associated with clusters within a physical predefined cutoff radius and cluster size.

-The guarantees of classical compressed sensing depend on the coherence of the measurement matrix $M$ being minimal.
-As suggested above, incoherent measurements improve the chances of accurate recovery of ECI, specifically by requiring a lower number of necessary training structures for a given level of accuracy.\cite{candesIntroductionCompressiveSampling2008} Furthermore, it is necessary for $M$ to satisfy the \textit{restricted isometry property} (RIP) with a small isometry constant $\delta$.\cite{candesIntroductionCompressiveSampling2008} In broad terms, the RIP is a condition which ensures that most of the possible sparse solutions for the linear system lie outside the nullspace of the measurement matrix $M$.\cite{davenportIntroductionCompressedSensing2012}
+The guarantees of classical compressed sensing depend on the coherence of the measurement matrix $M$ being as close to zero as possible in order to maximize the probability of accurate reconstruction of coefficients/ECI.
+As suggested above, incoherent measurements improve the chances of accurate recovery of coefficients/ECI, specifically by requiring a lower number of necessary training structures for a given level of accuracy.\cite{candesIntroductionCompressiveSampling2008} Furthermore, it is necessary for $M$ to satisfy the \textit{restricted isometry property} (RIP) with a small isometry constant $\delta$.\cite{candesIntroductionCompressiveSampling2008} In broad terms, the RIP is a condition which ensures that most of the possible sparse solutions for the linear system lie outside the nullspace of the measurement matrix $M$.\cite{davenportIntroductionCompressedSensing2012}